Unraveling the Key of Machine Learning-based Android Malware Detection: Learning-based Android Malware Detection

 \subsection{Feature Representation}

-APK characterizations offer multi-perspective views of an app's behavior.
-Before feeding these features into ML models, they must be encoded into a format that is readily interpretable by these models.
-According to APK feature representations, the encoding process can be organized into four main categories: categorical, image-based, text-based, and graph-based. \jh{Figure~\ref{fig:representation} illustrates the relationships between these encoding strategies and specific APK features.} In the subsequent section, we discuss these encoding strategies in detail.
+APK characterizations provide multi-perspective views of an app's behavior.
+Before these features can be fed into ML models, they must be encoded into representations that the models can interpret.
+Broadly, the encoding process falls into four categories: categorical, image-based, text-based, and graph-based. \jh{Figure~\ref{fig:representation} illustrates the relationships between these encoding strategies and the corresponding APK features.} In the following section, we discuss each encoding strategy in detail.

-\bulletpoint{Categorical encoding} In an APK, features like hardware components, intents, and code strings are often viewed as categorical data and can be easily transformed into numerical values.
-A widely-encoding strategy is to convert these features into a binary vector, where each position indicates whether a specific feature exists or not~\cite{yuan2014droid,arp2014drebin,li2019adversarial,feng2019mobidroid,li2021robust,wu2021android,hou2017hindroid}.
-On the other hand, another line of research~\cite{kim2018multimodal} calculates the frequency of each feature to obtain a vector of numerical values.
+\bulletpoint{Categorical encoding} Features like hardware components, intents, and code strings are often viewed as categorical data and can be easily transformed into numerical values.
+A widely-encoding strategy is to convert these features into a binary vector, where each position indicates whether a specific feature exists or not~\cite{arp2014drebin,hou2017hindroid,li2021robust,wu2021android,yuan2014droid,li2019adversarial,feng2019mobidroid}.
+On the other hand, another line of research~\cite{kim2018multimodal} calculates the frequency of each feature to obtain a vector of numerical values, reflecting the importance of each feature.

-\bulletpoint{Image-based encoding} Representing specific features as images and subsequently leveraging image processing techniques is a well-established approach in Android malware detection.
-Specifically, bytecode and opcode sequences are often visualized as images to describe apps' behaviors~\cite{daoudi2021dexray,ding2020android,hsien2018r2,xiao2019image,mclaughlin2017deep}.
+\bulletpoint{Image-based encoding} Representing specific features as images and leveraging image processing techniques is a well-established approach in malware detection.
+Specifically, bytecode and opcode are often visualized as images to describe apps' behaviors~\cite{mclaughlin2017deep,daoudi2021dexray,hsien2018r2,xiao2019image,ding2020android}.
 Notably, \textsc{DexRay}~\cite{daoudi2021dexray} transforms the app's bytecode into grey-scale vector images, wherein each pixel corresponds to a distinct byte.
 In a similar vein, some other features are also mapped to images to depict the APK's characteristics.
 For instance, Zegzhda et al.~\cite{zegzhda2018applying} combine API calls with protection levels as an RGB image.